Restricted volumes and divisorial Zariski decompositions: Introduction

-\begin{defi} Let $V$ be an irreducible variety of dimension $d$ on a compact K\"ahler manifold $M$ and $\A$ the class in $H^{1,1}(M , \RR)$.
-Assume that $V$ is not contained in the non-K\"ahler locus $E_{nK}(\A)$.
-Then \textit{the restricted volume} of $\A$ along $V$ is defined to be
+\begin{defi} Let $W$ be an irreducible analytic subset of dimension $d$ on a compact K\"ahler manifold $M$ and let $\A$ a class in $H^{1,1}(M , \RR)$.
+Assume that $W$ is not contained in the non-K\"ahler locus $E_{nK}(\A)$ of $\A$.
+Then \textit{the restricted volume} of $\A$ along $W$ is defined to be